Skip to content

 3. Configure MAVLink sending rate with MAV_0_RATE to 9600 B/s

-For the below steps, when a UART connection is mentioned, it will be written as UARTx.
+For testing of development version: For the below steps, when a UART connection is mentioned, it will be written as UARTx.
 Replace x with the UART number you are using.

 1. In the Ports tab, set the UARTx Telemetry Protocol to MAVLink, and the baud rate to 460800.
 Make sure RX Serial is disabled.